 For people actually running a DSpace service, there is an installation guide, and sections on configuration and the directory structure.
+Support options are available in the DSpace Support Guide.

-Finally, for those interested in the details of how DSpace works, and those potentially interested in modifying the code for their own purposes, there is a detailed architecture and design section.
+For those interested in the details of how DSpace works, and those potentially interested in modifying the code for their own purposes, there is a detailed ar chitecture section.